-A companion document, the Thesis Handbook, will help you when it comes time to initiate and complete the required thesis.
-The handbook is available on the MES web site (http://www.evergreen.edu/mes/thesisinformation.htm).
+A companion document, the Thesis Handbook, will help you when it comes time to initiate and complete the required thesis; students will receive the handbook in their second year.
 The 16 credit thesis project must be completed in the second year.
 Beginning in Fall Quarter Case Studies, students work with faculty to complete a thesis prospectus.
 Thesis work is done in conjunction with faculty during Winter and Spring Quarters in thesis workshop classes.